open-learning-exchange/open-learning-exchange.github.io/pages/vi/vi-github-and-markdown.md

 ### Markdown

 Note that Markdown != HTML.
-In the screen shot below, you can see an example of Markdown syntax on the left side and the way it is rendered on the right side:
+In the screenshot below, you can see an example of Markdown syntax on the left side and the way it is rendered on the right side:

 ![Markdown Preview](images/vi-markdown-ref.png)